EU moves to close corporate tax loopholes

 "When our rules are abused to avoid paying any tax at all, then we need to adjust them," he said.
 "Today's proposal will ensure that the spirit, as well as the letter, of our law is respected."

-Semeta declined to name countries or companies that exploited the loophole but said that billions of euros were at stake.
-One EU official, speaking anonymously, said the drive would in particular hit Luxembourg and the Netherlands.

-By forcing large companies to disclose how much tax they pay to which country, Semeta hopes they will be shamed into paying more.
-Without international agreement, companies will be able to arbitrage between different tax regimes.

-Schemes used by Starbucks (SBUX.O), Apple (AAPL.O), Amazon (AMZN.O) and others, operating within the law to minimize taxes, put aggressive tax "planning" at the top of the political agenda earlier this year.
+Schemes used by Starbucks, Apple, Amazon and others, operating within the law to minimise taxes, put aggressive tax 'planning' at the top of the political agenda earlier this year.

 But progress in tackling the problem is likely to be slow.
 Europe is torn between the demands of small countries, such as Luxembourg and Ireland, fiercely resisting change to their low-tax regimes which attract foreign investment, and states such as Britain and Germany, wary of driving away big employers.